moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 Ensure that you have initialized an empty hardhat project via the instructions in the [Creating a Hardhat Project](/builders/interact/ethereum-api/dev-env/hardhat/#creating-a-hardhat-project){target=_blank} section of our Hardhat documentation page.

-In this section, we'll configure our Hardhat project for the Demo EVM ContainerChain, create an ERC-20 contract, and write scripts to deploy and interact with our contract.
+In this section, we'll configure our Hardhat project for the demo EVM ContainerChain, create an ERC-20 contract, and write scripts to deploy and interact with our contract.

 Before we dive into creating our project, let's install a couple of dependencies that we'll need: the [Hardhat Ethers plugin](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-ethers){target=_blank} and [OpenZeppelin contracts](https://docs.openzeppelin.com/contracts/4.x/){target=_blank}.
 The Hardhat Ethers plugin provides a convenient way to use the [Ethers](/builders/build/eth-api/libraries/ethersjs){target=_blank} library to interact with the network.
 We'll use OpenZeppelin's base ERC-20 implementation to create an ERC-20.
 To install both of these dependencies, you can run: